williamqin14/rowland-heights-music-website/content/classes/map-class_title-title-class_description-descirption-schedules-markdown-1-n-ntest-class_fee-class-fee-material_fee-matereial-fee-instructor-instructor-additional_info-markdown-2-n-n-n-ntest.md

 material_fee: $28 due first class meeting.
 instructor: Yolanda J. Fresnoza, Ed.
 D.
 additional_info: >-
-  * **You will need your own oersonal set of headphones with large prong adapter.**
+  * **You will need your own personal set of headphones with large prong adapter.**

   * You can purchase at: Best Buy or Target